maetl/yarrow/CONTENT.md

 Currently only website projects are supported, so the organisation is slightly skewed towards URL-centric representations (this can be tidied up in future in order to represent e-books and print publications).

-The source map is made up of a set of expansion policies, listed in the configuration as of key-value pairs.
-The keys are identifier labels for the policy and the values are the specification of the policy.
+The source map is made up of a set of expansion policies, listed in the configuration as key-value pairs.

 ### Configuration Shorthand